hjr3/hjr3.github.io/_posts/2016-09-12-rust-using-and_then-and-map-combinators-on-result-type.md

 If you have spent any amount of time learning Rust, you quickly become accustomed to `Option` and `Result` types.
 It is through these two core types that we make our programs reliable.
 My background is with C and dynamic languages.
 I found it easiest to use the `match` keyword when working with these types.
 There are also combinator functions like `map` and `and_then` which allow a set of computations to be chained together.
 I like to chain combinators together so error logic is separated from the main logic of the code.

 I recently returned home from RustConf 2016 where the [futures](https://github.com/alexcrichton/futures-rs) crate had a [0.1.1](https://crates.io/crates/futures/0.1.1) release along with the first glimpses of [tokio](https://github.com/tokio-rs/tokio).
 All futures implement a `poll` function that returns a [Poll](https://github.com/alexcrichton/futures-rs/blob/9bd186bef3430d26747ee886c54d5e68e0405275/src/lib.rs#L354) type.
-The `Poll` type is defined as `pub type Poll<T, E> = Result<Async<T>, E>;`.
-Thus, if we want to use futures, we need to be comfortable with combinator functions implemented on the core `Result` type.
-You will not be able to fall back on using the `match` keyword.
+The `Poll` type is defined as `pub type Poll<T, E> = Result<Async<T>, E>;`. ~~Thus, if we want to use futures, we need to be comfortable with combinator functions implemented on the core `Result` type.
+You will not be able to fall back on using the `match` keyword.~~Many of the examples that I have seen used combinator functions to chain futures together.
+We can look at how `and_then` and `map` combinators work on the `Result` type and get a better understanding of how combinators work without the additional mental load of trying to understand how futures work.
+Once we are comfortable with combinators, we should be better able to understand the examples that use combinators to chain futures together.
+(Edit: Revised the previous sentence per the discussion on [r/rust](https://www.reddit.com/r/rust/comments/52lsbb/using_and_then_and_map_combinators_on_the_rust/d7lbf4n)).

 ### Approach